AmineDjeghri/awesome-os-setup/docs/tv_setup.md

       - My recommended Setup:
         - Uninstall all the default addons (Except 'Cinemeta' which can't be removed but there is a trick to do it in the end of this tutorial)
         - Ratings Addon : https://72059fbbd1e5-stremio-addon-ratings.baby-beamup.club
-          - My config : Copy this [link](https://72059fbbd1e5-stremio-addon-ratings.baby-beamup.club/mdbListApiKey=d9u6lt5a2xzblluxc1jeva83d&tmdbApiKey=204180a30d24982b89ff5796277b1301&ratings=imdb%2Ctomatoes%2Cmetacritic%2Cmetacriticuser%2Ctrakt&showAllRatingsInPercent=true&showPercentSymbol=false&showOverallRating=true&calculateOverallRatingBasedOn=all&ageRatings=commonsensemedia&ageRatingCountryNames=flag&displayAgeRatingsAtTop=false&showUnavailableAgeRatings=false&ratingColorMarkers=hearts&ratingColorMarkersCustom=%F0%9F%92%8B%2C%F0%9F%8D%8A%2C%F0%9F%8C%B3%2C%E2%99%A0%EF%B8%8F&showRatingVotes=true&showRatingVotesIcon=true&showUnavailableRatings=false&openOnClick=show-all-ratings&allRatingsAndDetailsBlocks=Details%2COverview%2CCastAndCrew%2CRecommendations%2CAllScores%2CAllAgeRatings%2CButtonLinks&whereToWatchCountry=US&installEmojiChecker=false&widgets=&randomEpisodeIncludedScope=all&randomEpisodeIncludedShows=&randomEpisodeShowSeasonEpisodeNumber=false&sessionId=a3e22347-a258-4d4e-97b1-aa8bb9c7fc9a/manifest.json) and paste it in Stremio Addons :
+          - My config : Copy this [link](https://72059fbbd1e5-stremio-addon-ratings.baby-beamup.club) and paste it in Stremio Addons :
+          - In stremio, select a movie, you should see the Rating of the movie

         - AIOStreams:

             #### 🌐 AIOStreams + Stremio Configuration Guide